 - the required core course in Public History

 - at least one of the three NIAHD field schools in material culture, architectural history, or historical archaeology

 - a semester-long internship for credit

-- plus at least four at-large courses taken in any discipline or combination of disciplines that relate to American history, material culture, or museums
+- plus at least four at-large courses taken in any discipline or combination of disciplines that relate to public history and/or material culture

 All courses used to satisfy the requirements of this program must be taken in residence at William & Mary.
 However, students may use coursework done at the College prior to entering the program to satisfy requirements.

 Each semester, there will be additional formal and informal opportunities for professional development through the History Department, ranging from brown-bag lunches, to performances, to exhibits, to lectures.